teamshares/shoelace/docs/pages/components/dialog.md

   - Keep headers **short** and **succinct**
   - Use **sentence case**
   - **Don't** wrap headers to multiple lines
-  - To prevent wrapping, either use a larger dialog width or shorten the text
+  - To prevent wrapping, keep header text short.
+If the shortened text still wraps, try using a larger dialog width.

   **Confirmation Dialogs**